 “IN MEMORY OF A HERO”

-The year 2019 marks the Thirty-Third anniversary of Canyon High School hosting this Invitational Varsity Tournament, and the Twenty-first successive event in memorial of former Canyon player Michelle Carew.
+The year 2020 marks the Thirty-Fourth anniversary of Canyon High School hosting this Invitational Varsity Tournament, and the Twenty-first successive event in memorial of former Canyon player Michelle Carew.
 The daughter of Hall of Fame baseball great Rod Carew, Michelle was a spirited member of our Comanche family for four years.
 Shortly after her June 1995 graduation, she became suddenly and seriously ill.
 Her plight drew national attention, as well as an increased attention to bone marrow research and donor banks.

 After a protracted hospital stay, Michelle passed away in April of 1996.
 The Michelle Carew Softball Tournament continues annually in her memory.
 As a player and team member, Michelle always carried a positive and cheerful demeanor.
 Though her allergies to dust and grass were difficult obstacles to overcome on the diamond, she contributed as a solid hitter in the likeness of her famous father.
 Michelle was the loudest “cheerleader” and also the first to defend anyone who experienced misfortune or lack of success.
 For the duration of her illness, she became a remarkable champion in the eyes of all who watched her struggle against the odds.
 Through it all, her major concern was for the well-being of those she would leave behind.